The final storage option we have for the NVIDIA Shield is mounting network storage to it, like a full-fledged NAS or ethernet hard drive.

 Then, look for the Storage section and click on it to continue.

-If you’ve read the other articles in my storage series, this should look very familiar.
+This should look very familiar if you’ve read the other articles in my storage series.

 The Network Storage menu will look very different, depending on what devices the Shield TV can see on your network.